rafaeltedesco/data-structures-algorithms-group-study/README.md

 ## Rules

 1. Each week, challenges will be assigned, and a branch for that week will be created (e.g., `week-1`, `week-2`).
-2. Developers should fork the repository, complete the challenges in their fork, and then open a Pull Request (PR) to the `main` branch.
+2. Developers should fork the repository, complete the challenges in their fork, and then open a Pull Request (PR) to the corresponding week branch.
 3. You can implement the challenges in any programming language you prefer.
 4. Create a folder with your name followed by the programming language you are using (e.g., `adriano_java`).
 5. Inside your folder, create subfolders for each challenge.
 Use the format `challenge-number_challenge-name` (e.g., `01_longest_substring_in_a_string`).